Corpus Christi Premises Liability Lawyers

 Understanding Premises Liability Law in Texas

-On any type of property or premises, it is important for the owner of that
+On any type of property or premises, the owner must maintain reasonably

-and keeping things in good repair.
-Anytime a property owner neglects to
+in good repair.
+Anytime a property owner neglects these requirements,

 Premises liability cases can involve a variety of different properties,

 including shopping malls, public parks, stores, sidewalks, parking garages,

 parking lots, office buildings, and even personal residences.
 The most